nbdc-datahub/hbcd-docs/docs/access/metadata.md

 ### Primary Components

-The standard variable naming format is comprised of either 4 or 5 main components, separated by a single underscore ( `_` ).
+The standard variable naming format is comprised of either 4 or 5 main components, separated by a single underscore (vs double or triple underscores, which precede subcomponents - **see section on [Subcomponents](#subcomponents) below**).
 Variables that represent a scale within an instrument comprised of multiple scales will include the component `scale` and otherwise will not include this component:

 <p style="font-size: 1.8em; font-weight: bold; padding: 20px;" align="center">
 <code>domain_source_table_<span style="color: teal;">{scale}</span>_item</code>